Skip to content

 Important build variables

 You can override Makefile variables on the command line.
-The most relevant ones are:
+For most local builds, prefer the high-level variables below over replacing CFLAGS directly.

 Compiler and flags